lackhand/princess/conversation.md

 (narrator, remember to mediate and ask questions!).
 The princess should clarify her approach and goals, while the narrator should clarify the costs, consequences, risks, and expected effects.
 Disagreement is really resolved by the whole table, so a good narrator could ask a question to see if anyone has good ideas for what should happen next.
+The princess might spend a resource (often favor), or turn to the dice to find out what happens next.

 There are no specific rules for how to resolve disagreement between princesses.
 Resolve those as players before turning to mechanics!